pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 **Pros:** simple to implement, large surface area

-**Cons:** easy to bypass with proxies, pooling across private mining pools
+**Cons:** easy to bypass with proxies or by searching for allowed pools

 ### Model common network patterns of miners